 What is your current medical status?

-What is the toughest part of your challenge?
+What was the toughest part of your challenge?

-What was the best lesson you took away from your challenge?
+What was the best part about having your challenge?

-What really motivated/motivates you to keep going while you were/are sick?
+What really motivated/motivates you to keep going while you were sick?

 What are your thoughts and feelings about your illness now?
 How have they changed since before your diagnosis?